jpco/rmpp/README.md

 INSTALLATION:
  1. This is dangerous.
 Start in the folder you want your scripts to live in (mine is ~/.scripts/rmpp/)
- 2. "mv /bin/rm /bin/unsaferm"
- 3. "ln -s $(pwd)/rmpp /bin/rm"
+ 2. "ln -s $(pwd)/rmpp /bin/rmpp"
- 4. "ln -s $(pwd)/unrm /bin/unrm"
+ 3. "ln -s $(pwd)/unrm /bin/unrm"
- 5. "ln -s $(pwd)/emptytrash /bin/emptytrash"
+ 4. "ln -s $(pwd)/emptytrash /bin/emptytrash"
+ 5. Put in your ~/.bashrc "alias rm='rmpp'"
  6. "sudo mv rmpp.conf /etc/rmpp.conf"

-Note that you don't have to do it this way, but if you don't rename /bin/rm to /bin/unsaferm, emptytrash won't work.

 DISCLAIMERS:
  - USE AT YOUR OWN RISK.
 Read the source before using it.
  - There are serious reasons why you shouldn't replace default /bin/rm with something else or alias rm=....
-It can be confusing, and lead you even further astray than default /bin/rm would have anyway.
-Some in-program deletion instruction (like in Emacs, maybe?) may permanently delete.
+It can be confusing to have two 'remove' behaviors, and that confusion lead you even further astray than default /bin/rm would have anyway.
+Some in-program deletion commands (like in Emacs, maybe?) may still permanently delete files.
 Don't get cocky.
  - This software is INCOMPLETELY TESTED and therefore may/will be BUGGY.
 You might kill some files you didn't mean to.
-I'm sorry.
+(Though I'm almost certain you won't mess up files you don't rm.)
  - Note the global blacklist is very incomplete, so whatever you may consider "important" might not be covered on it.

 TO-DO: